TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 1. We will create and manage branches in Git using VS Code.

-   - Create and switch to a new branch called ‘feature’:
+   a.
+Create and switch to a new branch called ‘feature’:
      1) The command below creates a new branch named ‘feature’ and switches to it.
      2) Switching to a new branch means that any changes you make to your project          will stay within this branch until you merge it back into the main branch.
 This allows you to work on new features or experiments in isolation                 without affecting the main codebase.

 ```Python